Let’s Encrypt FAQ

-What is Let’s Encrypt SSL and why is it free?
+What is Let’s Encrypt SSL/TLS and why is it free?

 Let’s Encrypt is a free, automated and open certificate authority (CA), run for the public’s benefit.
 It is a service provided by the Internet Security Research Group (ISRG).
 They provide digital (Domain Validation) certificates in order to enable HTTPS (SSL/TLS) for websites, for free, to create a more secure and privacy-respecting Web.